osg-htc/topology-institutions-api/README.md

 ### Topology Institutions API

-This project contains the source code for a simple Python webserver that implements CRUD operations on the topology institutions postgres database, as well as an Angular frontend to that API.
-The frontend and backend are designed to be run in two separate containers, using apache to reverse proxy requests to the appropriate destination.
+This project contains the source code for a Python webserver that implements CRUD operations on the topology institutions Postgres database, as well as an Angular frontend to that API.
+The frontend and backend are designed to be run in two separate containers, using Apache to reverse proxy requests to the appropriate destination.
-Read operations to the api are unauthenticated, while write operations are authenticated via OIDC.
+Read operations to the API are unauthenticated, while write operations are authenticated via OIDC.

 ### Webserver

-The `institutions-api/` folder contains a [FastAPI](https://fastapi.tiangolo.com/) application that implements a CRUD api for reading and modifying the topology institutions postgres database.
+The `institutions-api/` folder contains a [FastAPI](https://fastapi.tiangolo.com/) application that implements a CRUD API for reading and modifying the topology institutions Postgres database.
 `institutions-api/app.py` contains the application entrypoint and endpoint definitions, while `institutions-api/db/` contains implementations of database logic.